Azure-Samples/multicontainerwordpress/README.md

 ---
 page_type: sample
 languages:
--
+- yaml
 products:
 - azure
-description: "Multi-container using Docker Compose in Azure Web App for Containers"
+description: "Multi-container using Docker Compose in Azure Web App for Containers."
-urlFragment: multicontainerwordpress
+urlFragment: docker-compose-web-app-sample
 ---

 # Multi-container using Docker Compose in Azure Web App for Containers